On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Introduction

 \subsubsection{Features of Vlasov matter toward the Big Bang}

 \phantom{m}\\

-The rescaled Vlasov equation (see \eqref{eq:vlasov-resc}) admits an internal structure that we, to our knowledge, exploit in a novel manner: Toward the past, terms containing momentum derivatives (\enquote{vertical derivatives}) of $f$ diverge faster than those with derivatives orthogonal to the momentum (\enquote{horizontal derivatives}).
-However, these terms occur nonlinearly and thus inherit smallness from lower order a priori estimates (see Lemma \ref{lem:AP}).
-Thus, when commuting the Vlasov equation with, for example, $K$ horizontal and $L-K$ vertical derivatives, those terms with more than $K$ horizontal derivatives remain integrable in time toward the Big Bang even when the Vlasov distribution function itself can only be controlled imprecisely (e.g., using the bootstrap assumption).
-This allows us to obtain improved estimates by iterating over increasing $K$.\\
+By viewing the Vlasov distribution as a function on the co-mass shell, the Vlasov equation (see \eqref{eq:vlasov-resc}) admits a particularly simple form in CMCTC gauge.
+In particular, momentum characteristics remain uniformly bounded throughout the analysis if the momentum support is bounded initially.
+However, this structure becomes significantly more complicated once one commutes the equation with covariant derivatives adapted to this foliation.
+Firstly, one generates terms of order $t^{-1}$ containing the shear which, a priori, prevent us from obtaining integrable estimates.
+This essentially means that shear terms reappear that one would also have at order zero in the mass shell formulation, see \eqref{eq:Vlasov-sharp}.
+Secondly, even if one were to use a different commutation method, \eqref{eq:vlasov-resc} still contains high order lapse terms that can only be estimated at the cost of scaling and are thus effectively borderline on an energy level.
+To obtain closed estimates, we leverage the internal structure of the commuted Vlasov equation in, to our knowledge, a novel manner: Toward the past, terms containing momentum derivatives (\enquote{vertical derivatives}) of $f$ may diverge faster than those with derivatives orthogonal to the momentum (\enquote{horizontal derivatives}).
+However, such terms either occur nonlinearly and thus inherit smallness from lower order a priori estimates (see Lemma \ref{lem:AP}), or are linear high order shear and lapse terms arising due to the reference distribution.
+In particular, when commuting the Vlasov equation with, for example, $K$ horizontal and $L-K$ vertical derivatives, those terms with more than $K$ horizontal derivatives remain integrable in time toward the Big Bang even when the Vlasov distribution function itself can only be controlled imprecisely (e.g., using the bootstrap assumption).
+This allows us to obtain improved estimates by iterating over increasing $K$, given one takes care regarding the coupling with lapse and shear terms as discussed below.\\

 We remark that the horizontal derivative as it occurs in the Vlasov equation involves Christoffel symbols of the evolved metric and is thus not necessarily globally defined.
 While low order supremum bounds (see Lemma \ref{lem:APVlasov}) can essentially be proven locally, energy estimates can only be obtained globally.
-However, using the blockdiagonal structure of suitably rescaled Sasaki metrics on the tangent bundle, along with the associated covariant derivatives, one can still contract over the subspace of vertical derivatives and its complement (see Remark \ref{rem:contractions-well-def}), which allows one to globally define energies that only measure a fixed number of horizontal derivatives of $f$.
-This is crucial as it allows us to exploit this scaling hierarchy within our global energy formalism.
+However, using the blockdiagonal structure of suitably rescaled Sasaki metrics on the cotangent bundle, along with the associated covariant derivatives, one can still contract over the subspace of vertical derivatives and its complement (see Remark \ref{rem:contractions-well-def}), which allows one to globally define energies that only measure a fixed number of horizontal derivatives of $f$.
+This is crucial as it allows us to exploit this scaling hierarchy within our global energy formalism.\changediss{\phantom{m}\\}